-- ✓ The winding diameter is calculated by the drive controller (L20 = 0: Diameter calculator). - Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter > Diameter determination > Diameter calculator: Filter. - L80 Diameter calculator filter time constant, L81 Diameter calculator filter velocity: To filter the actual material velocity, actual velocity of the axis and winding diameter calculated from it, define the velocity-dependent time constants for the diameter calculator. - 2.1.
+- ✓ The winding diameter is calculated by the drive controller (L20 = 0: Diameter calculator). - Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter: Source > Diameter calculator: Filter. - L80 Diameter calculator filter time constant, L81 Diameter calculator filter velocity: To filter the actual material velocity as well as the actual velocity of the axis, define the velocity-dependent time constants for the diameter calculator. - 2.1.
 L80 Diameter calculator filter time constant: